awsdocs/aws-doc-sdk-examples/javav2/usecases/CreatingSpringRedshiftRest/Readme.md

             att.setFileName(attachmentName);

             msg.addBodyPart(att);
             message.setContent(msg);
             return message;
         }
     }
 }
 ```
-**Note:** Notice that the **SendMessages** is part of this Java file.
-You must update the email **sender** address with a verified email address.
+**Note:** You must update the **sender** address with a verified email address.
 Otherwise, the email is not sent.
 For more information, see [Verifying email addresses in Amazon SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses.html).

 ## Run the application